LivePersonInc/developer-center/pages/documents/guides/Authentication/DetailedAPI.md

 The callback method accepts two parameters:

-*	token - a string token
+*	token - a string token.
+Alternatively an object can be provided containing 2 properties: "ssoKey" - a string token, and "redirect_uri" - a string URI (relevant for embedded code flow only).

 *	error - any value except null or undefined to describe the error that has occurred